 The meta-model can indeed represent several simple yet useful inferences.
 For instance, information about expertise is useful to reduce the complexity of the attack discovery tool.
 If one wants to protect just against a certain category of attackers, the tool has not to consider all the attack steps and tools, which is an advantage with backward reasoning.
 As an example, if we consider the AttackerExpertise values as an ordered set (GEEK < AMATEUR < PROFESSION < GURU), an attack path can be considered feasible by an attacker of a given expertise (e.g., AMATEUR) if and only if all the attack steps needed to mount it require at most the same expertise (i.e., AMATEUR or GEEK).
 As another example, attack step types can be associated to the expertise based on the information about the tools needed to mount them.
-That is, if an attack step type cannot be performed by attackers having expertise less than the minimum expertise required by the tools needed to mount it.
+That is, if an attack step can only be implemented by attack tools that require a minimum expertise, the attack step type cannot be performed by attackers having expertise less than the minimum expertise required by the tools needed to mount it.